emiryksell/emir.dev/README.md

 # Personal Introduction Page

-This is my personal introduction page, built to share a bit about myself.
+This is a simple personal introduction page built with HTML, CSS, and a bit of JavaScript.

 https://emiryksell.github.io/emir.dev/